fibbojs/fibbo/docs/api/2d/classes/FCollider.md

 > **\_\_COLLIDER\_SCALE\_OFFSET\_\_**: `object`

 Scale Offset for the collider.
-This is used to adjust the collider scale relative to the mesh.
+This is used to adjust the collider scale relative to the component.

 #### x